a-paulson/BounceBack/README.md

 ### Phase 3: Channels and Direct Messages (2 days)

-**Objective:** Chats can be organized into channels and direct messages.
-These two types of conversations can be viewed, selected and manipulated by the user.
+**Objective:** Add direct messages.
+Allow direct messages and channels to bebe viewed, selected and manipulated by the user.
+Finish fleshing out react components on message screen.
+Examine allowing Channels and messages to share one controller and flux loop.

-- [ ] Create `Channel` and `Direct Message` models
+- [ ] Create `Direct Message` models
 - [ ] setup the flux loop with skeleton files
-- [ ] setup React Router
 - [ ] Implement Flux loop for channels
 - [ ] Implement Flux loop for direct messages
 - [ ] Create React components to hold collections of conversations